The Ultimate Debtor Management Comparison - Part 2

 Accounts Receivable B2B interface

-The accounts receivable customer portal, which is not really new, but it is designed really well, giving you access to all your prior invoices as well as ageing all your current unpaid invoices, and also giving you the ability to update your company details live.
+The accounts receivable customer portal, which is not really new but it is designed really well, gives you access to all your prior invoices as well as ageing all your current unpaid invoices, and also giving you the ability to update your company details live.

 A couple of useful features in Invoices Sherpa’s reminder system are definitely worth mentioning.

-Firstly it allows for you to schedule an actual “Human” phone call, provide by Invoice Sherpa’s inhouse agents, which I think adds another dimension that not many other solutions have.
+Firstly it allows for you to schedule an actual “human” phone call, provided by Invoice Sherpa’s in-house agents, which I think adds another dimension that not many other solutions have.

 Within their reminders is also an internal reminder to a staff member, perhaps the reminder can be sent to a sales representative to make a quick call/email with a friendly reminder as well as chase up more sales.
 Working as a company accountant this was often a normal part of my approach to chasing up money, a more soft and pro-active phone call from a sales representative often has a dual yield of getting a sale as well as getting paid any arrears.